 Collectif Graphein was born after professional visual artists decided to combine their printmaking skills and promote this ancient art.
 The technical knowledge and skills of the Collectif’s six members generate a dynamism that fosters research and exploration in printmaking.
 The Collectif presented many shows, namely Style libre at Espace René-Provost in 2012, Passage à l’encre, at Espace René-Provost in 2013, Le Banquet, at Espace Pierre-Debain in 2014, Sentiers gravés, at Old Chelsea gallery in 2016, OEuvres choisies, at the Crichton Street gallery in 2018, and D’une bouche à l’autre, at the Galerie d’art éphémère (cultural trail) in Gatineau, during the summer of 2018.

-Come and chat with Olivier Bonnet at his vernissage on Thursday, August 15, from 4 pm to 8 pm.
-Visit our arts and crafts boutique, and shop around the stands of the Old Chelsea Market that will be in our courtyard every Thursday, from 4 pm to 7 pm, until October 10.
+Come and chat with the artists at the vernissage on Thursday, September 12, from 4 pm to 7 pm.
+Visit our arts and crafts boutique, and shop around the stands of the Old Chelsea Market that is in our courtyard every Thursday, from 4 pm to 7 pm, until October 10.

 do you want to be a monthly exhibitor?